Key Takeaways

 “My tenants won’t respect me the way they respect a PM company”

-This is backwards.
 Tenants respond to professionalism, not company size.
-A well-organized owner with a proper tenant portal, professional communications, and consistent policies earns more respect than a faceless PM company that takes days to respond to maintenance requests.
+A well-organized owner with a proper tenant portal, professional communications, and consistent policies earns respect through responsiveness and direct relationships.

 California-Specific Resources for Self-Managing Landlords

-• California Department of Consumer Affairs — Landlord/tenant rights and responsibilities
+- California Department of Consumer Affairs — Official landlord/tenant rights and responsibilities guide

-• California Apartment Association (CAA) — Statewide resources, legislative tracking
+- California Apartment Association (CAA) — Statewide resources, legislative tracking, 310+ legal forms

 The Bottom Line